 Again, I had to get bluetooth headphones because my iPad Pro doesn't have an audio jack, so I just got a cheap ones by 'Yobola'.

-I don’t actually recommend these ones by Yobola so I haven't linked to them - the right one stopped working within a couple of weeks, and the charging connection is spotty.
+I don’t actually recommend these ones by Yobola so I haven't linked to them - the right earpiece stopped working within a couple of weeks, and the charging connection is spotty.